flaviusb/Technocrat-RPG-Material/Technocracy.md

 ###Timeline

-1920s: The Cosmic Masters go into Occultation
+1920s: The Cosmic Masters go into Occultation.

 1999: The Age of Darkness ends.
 The Age of Apathy begins.